 The BSc engineering program in English leads to a BSc degree in four years, in the Specialization in Structural Engineering and Specialization in Infrastructure Engineering.
 The program offers specific educational objectives: Graduates from the Specialization in Structural Engineering create engineering structures by utilizing and designing structural materials.
 They are expected to design, construct and organize the investments of mechanically, structurally and technologically complex structures in cooperation with architects and transport and hydraulics specialists.
-Future structural engineers who graduate from this branch will be able to design and construct, among other things, bridges and underground passages for traffic networks; power stations, cooling towers, craneways, transmission and telecommunication line structures; storehouses, industrial plants, and multi-storey buildings as well as hydraulic engineering and water supply structure engineering structures, such as road networks, road pavements, railway tracks, railway stations, public works and related structures, water resource management and hydraulic engineering related structures, drinking water and wastewater facilities, and organize engineering activities in the above mentioned fields.
+Future structural engineers who graduate from this branch will be able to design and construct, among other things, bridges and underground passages for traffic networks; power stations, cooling towers, craneways, transmission and telecommunication line structures; storehouses, industrial plants, and multi-storey buildings as well as hydraulic engineering and water supply structures.
+Graduates from the Specialization in Infrastructure Engineering are able to design, construct infrastructure engineering structures, such as road networks, road pavements, railway tracks, railway stations, public works and related structures, water resource management and hydraulic engineering related structures, drinking water and wastewater facilities, and organize engineering activities in the above mentioned fields.